Man pleads guilty in Oneonta murder case

 Witzenburg said the department was “able to get several images from the area” where the stabbing occurred, including “some images that are important to the investigation.”

-State Police officers from the Bureau of Criminal Investigation, Major Crimes Unit, Computer Crimes Unit and Forensic Identification Unit assisted OPD in the criminal investigation, the release said.
-The Otsego County Sheriffs Office, Otsego County District Attorney’s Office and Sidney Police Department also assisted in the investigation, the release said.
+According to a media release, State Police officers from the Bureau of Criminal Investigation, Major Crimes Unit, Computer Crimes Unit and Forensic Identification Unit assisted OPD in the criminal investigation and the Otsego County Sheriff’s Office, Otsego County District Attorney’s Office and Sidney Police Department also assisted in the investigation.

 Muehl said Nicholas, of Unadilla, also appeared in court Monday and kept his plea “not guilty.”
 His trial date has not been set, he said.
 Nicholas was represented by public defender Aaron Dean.